jussivirkkala/Hikvision-Set/README.md

 ![HIK-Set](HIK-Set.png)

-It is based on https://www.hikvision.com/en/support/download/sdk/device-network-sdk--for-windows-64-bit-/ version V6.1.6.3_build20200925 (Current SDK version V6.1.6.45_build20210302 has not been tested). and sample 1-Preview-PreviewDemo.
+It is based on https://www.hikvision.com/en/support/download/sdk/device-network-sdk--for-windows-64-bit-/ version V6.1.6.3_build20200925 (Current SDK version V6.1.9.45build20220412 or V6.1.6.45_build20210302 has not been tested). and sample 1-Preview-PreviewDemo.
 CHCNetSDK.cs is from SDK.
 From CHCNetSDK.cs all ..\bin paths are removed:
 ```
 ...
 [DllImport(@"HCNetSDK.dll")]